tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/08-Stu_Portfolio_Planner/README.md

     * `wdc_data.csv`
     * `wrk_data.csv`

-3. Combine the DataFrames so that the closing prices from each DataFrame are stacked column by column.
+3. Use `concat` to combine the DataFrames.

 4. Use the `sort_index` function to sort the combined DataFrame by datetime index in ascending order (past to present).